Asynchronous Reasoning: Training-Free Interactive Thinking LLMs

 \section{AsyncReasoning}

-To convert an existing reasoning LLM into an asynchronous thinker, we need to reformulate the asynchronous thinking process and make it compatible with the standard template the models were trained with.
-We describe how this can be achieved by dynamically rearranging the model's KV cache so it views multiple asynchronous streams as a single sequence (Section~\ref{sect:method_thinker_talker_view}).
-In Section~\ref{sect:method_mode_switching} we discuss mode switching: allowing the LLM to alternate between simultaneous writing and waiting for thoughts, depending on the context.
+To convert a reasoning LLM into an asynchronous thinker, we need to formulate concurrent reasoning in a way that is compatible with the prompting structure the model was trained with.
+In Section~\ref{sect:method_thinker_talker_view}, we describe how to dynamically rearrange the model's context so that it views two asynchronous streams as one sequence.
+In Section~\ref{sect:method_mode_switching}, we discuss mode switching: allowing the LLM to alternate between concurrent writing and waiting for thoughts to finish.
 Finally, we discuss efficient parallel token processing and other implementation details in Section~\ref{sect:method_details}.